Anti-hTLR1-IgG

 Isotype: Mouse IgG1, kappa

-- 100 μg purified monoclonal anti-hTLR1 IgG antibody (anti-hTLR1-IgG) provided lyophilized.
+- 2 x 100 μg of purified Anti-hTLR1 IgG antibody provided lyophilized.

 Product is shipped at room temperature.

 Immunity to invading pathogens by sensing microorganisms.
-These evolutionary conserved receptors recognize highly conserved structural motifs only expressed by microbial pathogens, called pathogen-associated microbial patterns (PAMPs).
+These evolutionarily conserved receptors recognize highly conserved structural motifs only expressed by microbial pathogens, called pathogen-associated microbial patterns (PAMPs).
 Stimulation of TLRs by PAMPs initiates a signaling cascade leading to the secretion of proinflammatory cytokines following NF-κB activation.
-To date ten human and twelve murine TLRs have been characterized, TLR1 to TLR10 in humans, and TLR1 to TLR9, TLR11, TLR12 (aka TLR11) and TLR13 in mice, the homolog of TLR10 being a pseudogene.
+To date ten human and twelve murine TLRs have been characterized, TLR1 to TLR10 in humans, TLR1 to TLR9, TLR11, TLR12 (aka TLR11), and TLR13 in mice, the homolog of TLR10 being a pseudogene.

 TLR1 is predominantly expressed in the spleen and peripheral blood cells.
 No direct ligands have been identified so far for TLR1, and its function remains unclear.
 TLR1 seems to act as a coreceptor for TLR2.
 TLR1 and TLR2 form heterodimeric complexes on the cell surface and in the cytosol [1].
 TLR1 and TLR2 were shown to cooperate in recognizing Borrelia burgdorferi outer-surface protein A lipoprotein OspA [2].
 They also interact to recognize the 19-kD mycobacterial lipopeptide and several synthetic triacylated lipopeptides [3], but not diacylated lipopeptides.
 This suggests that TLR1 is able to discriminate among lipoproteins by recognizing the lipid configuration [4].